SodaWithoutSparkles/revanced-troubleshooting-guide/01-trouble-shooting.md

 ### 3.5.
 No internet connection

 Did you change your google password?
 Anyway, go to system settings > accounts > Google (blue icon with lowercase g) > delete/logout account.
-Don't worry, this will not remove your google account on your device, just remove the one used by microG (hence ReVanced).
+Don't worry, this will not remove your google account on your device, just remove the one used by GmsCore (hence ReVanced).

 ### 3.6.
 Shorts button missing?